 Most notably, the S&P 500 -- used to gauge the stock market's health -- has hit an 11-year low.
 The Dow Jones Industrial Average, another indicator, closed Thursday around 7,552 points -- it was hovering around 14,000 just over a year agoAnd jobless claims -- the number of people filing for unemployment benefits -- is close to doubling in the span of a year, from about 300,000 people in January, to 524,000 people this week.
 Four million people -- about the population of Oregon -- are on unemployment insurance as well.

-economy.
+"If all these people are out of work getting money from the government, they're not net spenders or contributors to the economy.
 They're not net taxpayers.
 It means it's going to be a lot longer to get us out of this recession," said CNN senior business correspondent Ali Velshi.

 Gergen said he has spoken to investment advisers who are downright fearful, especially after this week's economic convulsions.